zetxqx/gateway-api-inference-extension/site-src/guides/epp-configuration/config-text.md

 - *Type*: queue-scorer
 - *Parameters*: none

-#### **LoraAffinityScorer**

-Scores list of candidate pods based on the LoRA adapters loaded on the pod.
-Pods with the adapter already loaded or able to be actively loaded will be scored higher (since it's more available to serve new request).

-- *Type*: lora-affinity-scorer
-- *Parameters*: none

 ## Saturation Detector configuration

 The Saturation Detector is used to determine if the the cluster is overloaded, i.e. saturated.
 When